-Scripture to reflect on: “I have set before you life and death, blessings and curses.
-Now choose life, so that you and your children may live.” ~Deut.
-30:19
+“I have set before you life and death, blessings and curses.
+Now choose life, so that you and your children may live.”
+Deuteronomy 30:19

-Will the foods you are consuming help you lose weight or gain weight?
-Healthy food choices such as fruits and vegetables produce life for your body and your cells, whereas processed and sugary foods produce death for your cells and your body.
+Starting today, ask yourself if the foods you are consuming help you lose weight or gain weight?
+Healthy food choices such as fruits and vegetables produce life for your body and your cells, whereas, processed and sugary foods produce death for your cells and your body.

 Over the Christmas holidays:

-- samples some of the special Christmas food but know which foods you must stay away from
+- Sample some of the special Christmas food, but know which foods you must stay away from.

-- begin to put your health plan in place for 2009
+- Begin to put your health plan in place for the coming year.

-- see food from a kingdom perspective– if you can’t take authority over a piece of cheesecake how will you take authority over the enemy!
+- See your health and food from a kingdom perspective.
+If you can’t take authority over a piece of cheesecake, how will you take authority over the enemy!